OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 KEEN Men's Revel 4 Mid Height Snow Boot

-KEEN makes some of the best winter hiking boots and outdoor footwear, and their KEEN Revel IV winter boots are no exception.
+KEEN has built a strong reputation for crafting high-quality winter hiking boots and outdoor footwear, and their KEEN Revel IV winter boots definitely live up to that reputation.

 PROS